The tone deaf decision that has plunged England’s Rugby Football Union into crisis

 The censure has been sweeping and drawn from virtually all quarters, from current players to past chiefs.
 If figures like ex-CEO Francis Baron and past chair Graeme Cattermole have an axe to grind having been stripped of their complimentary tickets and hospitality at Twickenham Tests in 2018, more concerning for Sweeney and Tom Ilube, the current chair, is the strength of feeling within the current structure.

-In a staff briefing on Monday, The Telegraph report that Ilube explained that the RFU’s pay strategy had been recommended after a post-Covid review conducted by the American firm Pearl Meyer.
+In a staff briefing on Monday, the Telegraph reported that Ilube explained that the RFU’s pay strategy had been recommended after a post-Covid review conducted by the American firm Pearl Meyer.
 He said that LTIPs were an important way of recognising that senior staff had taken a voluntary pay cut during the pandemic while taking on an “exceptional increase in workload”.

 There has also been an element of personal criticism around some of the attacks on the embattled chief executive.
 Accusations of a figure looking down from an ivory tower are wide of the mark – Sweeney is a regular at recreational games and a genuine rugby fan.
 While the combining of men’s and women’s results has led some to suggest that the union is artificially creating a prettier picture of on-field fortunes, credit is warranted for building a Red Roses team that is challenging perceptions of women’s rugby and beginning to deliver financial reward, even if it remains a loss-making programme.